begin-examples/node-personal-website/src/shared/readme.md

-# Automagical `src/shared` directory
+# Share code with `src/shared`

-The contents of `src/shared` get copied into each of your Begin app's Functions (at `node_modules/@architect/shared`) whenever you run:
+The contents of `src/shared` get copied into each of your project's functions (at `node_modules/@architect/shared` for Node, or `vendor/shared` for Ruby and Python) whenever you run `npx sandbox`.

-- `npx sandbox` (which starts up your local dev environment)
-- `npx hydrate` (which hydrates your Functions' dependencies)

-This means the modules and files in this folder can be accessed from any function in your Begin app.
+This means the modules in this folder can be used by function in your app.

 For example, here's how you'd require `src/shared/layout.js`: